cee-elle/just-the-docs/docs/troubleshooting.md

 ![troubleshoot](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/troubleshoot-1.png)

 > <mark>Note:</mark> By deleting your local files, all local saved files will be permanently deleted.
-If you have a Postman account, ensure your account is actively synced when logging into the web application.
+If you have a Postman account, make sure your account is actively synced when logging into the web application version.

 ```
 “Could not get any response” Error